8 Strategies for Multi-Generational Financial Planning

 Here are some strategies to consider when you are trying to meet the needs of multiple generations:

-- 7. Protect the Future-Those who want to provide for family members’ future needs after they are gone may want to consider establishing a trust.
+7. Protect the Future.
+Those who want to provide for family members’ future needs after they are gone may want to consider establishing a trust.
 Trusts can be designed to suit a family’s specific goals, including distributing assets or life insurance proceeds to surviving spouses and heirs in multiple generations.
 The trust can specify the timing and parameters for distribution while protecting funds from divorce, creditors, estate taxes and mismanagement.
-A financial representative can connect you with resources and help you decide if a trust is right for you.
+A financial professional can connect you with resources and help you decide if a trust is right for you.